camelot-os/sentry-kernel/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders at outpost-os@ledger.fr.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders at camelot-os@h2lab.org.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the